1 Thessalonians 5:17,18

 Smart Investing - Eternal Dividends

 Many years ago, a member of my family made an investment of a few hundred dollars.
-Over the years, their wise investment has doubled many times over in value and provided dividends as well.
+Over the decades, their investment doubled many times over in value and provided large dividends as well.

-The Bible teaches us not only to invest wisely for personal gain while here on earth, but also to invest wisely for eternal gain as well.
+The Bible teaches us not only to invest wisely for personal gain while on earth, but more importantly to invest wisely for eternal gain as well.
 Like my relative making the small investment, if we are patient, even small things can become much greater.

-The Bible parable of the mustard seed, the parable about the steward who reduced debts others owed to his master to gain personal favor with others and the passage in the Old Testiment concerning the widow who gave her very last meal to the prophet Elijah are three Biblical references that come to mind.
-If you remember your Bible, Jesus stated that we should be like the man who made friends by using our wealth while here on earth......
-Jesus also stated that a tiny seed such as the mustard seed could grow into a very large plant and the widow woman that gave up her and her son's last meal, reaped a large dividend thereafter being fed miraculously for years afterward.
+The Bible parable of the mustard seed, the parable about the steward who reduced debts others owed to his master to gain personal favor with others and the passage in the Old Testament concerning the widow who gave her very last meal to the prophet Elijah are three Biblical references that come to mind.
+Jesus stated that we should be like the man who made friends by using our wealth while here on earth.....
+Jesus also stated that a tiny seed such as the mustard seed could grow into a very large plant and the widow woman that gave up her and her son's last meal, was fed miraculously for years afterward.

 These passages as well as other Bible verses encourage giving and investments for a future gain.
 Christians with understanding would make every effort to use at least some of their wealth toward wise eternal investing.

-Remember, it's not just big gifts that God notices, but small one's too.
-(Jesus observed the woman that gave 1 penny in the Temple, and He said that she gave more than everyone else.)
+Many are hurting for lack of cash these days, but remember, it's not just big gifts that God notices, but small one's too.
+(Jesus observed the woman that gave 1 penny in the Temple, and He said that she gave more than everyone else that day; she gave all that she had.)
 Mark 12:41-44

-If you don't believe you have enough income to invest for eternity, perhaps you can begin in a small way by devoting small change gathering dust, in your home or couch, toward charity or missions this year.
+If you don't believe you can spare anything but really want to give, perhaps you can begin in at least a small way by giving small change gathering dust, in your home, car or couch.
 After all, what good is money or a possession if it will never be used or invested?
+If that's not a possiblity, ask God to give you wisdom so that you can give in the future.
+Quote scripture to God in your prayers and ask God to increase your ability to give.
+That's an honest prayer and when you pray using scripture then God takes note.

-It isn't always money, but it can also be time and intent.
-Jesus mentioned giving rewards for even giving water to someone to drink, food, visiting prisoners and giving help to the needy.
-God views it all and He is taking note of everything you do.
-Even the prayers you pray may receive rewards.
+Remember too that examples in scripture don't always show people giving "money" but other things as well.
+One's time is valuable as well.
+Jesus mentioned giving rewards to those that even offered a cup of water to one in need.
+Can you visit prisoners?
+Share food with the needy through a church?
+God views it all and He is taking note of everything we do.
+I suspect that even the prayers we pray may receive rewards one day.
 You may be the only person praying for a need, a missionary or person and your prayers move God's heart.

 Another idea for giving may include dedicating small change found while walking and getting exercise.
 Believe it or not, some people drop coins by accident and walk away from them on the street or parking lot.
-If you see one and if it is safe to do so, you could bend down, and pick it up.
-Then you could even give that money to a good cause or mission work, or to the poor.
-Novel idea isn't it?
-Coins from heaven and God is recording your action for a later reward.
-These are small idea's but they are opportunities as well.
+If it's safe to do so, one could bend down, and pick it up then give that money to a good cause or mission work, or to the poor.
+Granted, these are extremely small idea's but they are opportunities as well.
+I wonder how many people will be asked by God one day, why they didn't give when God gave them the opportunity and even provided the means to do so.
 The Bible seems to teach us that one day God will judge many who wouldn't give to others even small things.
 Read Matthew 25:31-46.

 Luke 12: (Jesus speaking)